 $3,150 CAD + HST.

-Price includes: Licensed wilderness guides, meals on and off the trail (excluding alcoholic beverages), accommodation in Whitehorse (3 nights in hotel) and on the Trail, Chilkoot Park fees & licenses, camping gear (except sleeping bag) & emergency equipment (first aid kit, satellite phone, bear spray), and land transportation (including flight by float plane from Bennet to Whitehorse)
+Price includes: Licensed wilderness guides, meals on and off the trail (excluding alcoholic beverages), accommodation in Whitehorse (3 nights in hotel) and on the Trail, Chilkoot Park fees & licenses, camping gear (except sleeping bag) & emergency equipment (first aid kit, satellite phone, bear spray), and land transportation (including historic train ride and flight by float plane from Bennet to Whitehorse)

 Price does not include: air travel and trip cancellation & medical insurance